paragrajhans/PRA-HS/README.md

 - Used the RxJS library to implement the CRUD functionality.
 Due to restrictions, I have also written an Http Interceptor(MockHttpCalIInterceptor) to intercept the type of HTTP request (GET/PUT/POST/DELETE) and based on the request, performed the operation.

 - Default and Custom Validations to the FormGroup and FormArray fields.
-Some HTML validation using ngClass
+Some HTML validations using ngClass.

 - Material Icons for better readability.